brianberns/FYampaSynth/Readme.md

 ```
 type Signal<'a> = Time -> 'a
 ```
-Signal functions are first-class objects in Yampa, but signals are not.
+Signal functions are first-class objects in Yampa, and can be composed to produce synthesizers.
+The combinators used to accomplish this are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxNDM5MDM3Nl19
+eyJoaXN0b3J5IjpbMTk4MTAyNTY5NF19
 -->